-The DE-STAR 4 spot size grows with time for a 100 kg craft with 30 m diameter reflector as shown in Fig. 5 so that after approximately $3 \cdot 10^5$ s, the beam exceeds the reflector size.
+The DE-STAR 4 spot size grows with time for a 100 kg craft with 30 m diameter reflector as shown in Fig. 5 so that after approximately 3×10^5 s, the beam exceeds the reflector size.

 The next logical step is to question what occurs when $D_s > D$.
 As the spot size becomes larger than the size of the reflector the amount of force on the reflector decreases.
 A rudimentary solution for the non-relativistic case determines velocity as a function of reflector distance.
-In order to solve the non-relativistic case we must first define L_0 to be the distance at which $D_s = D$.
+In order to solve the non-relativistic case we must first define L_0 to be the distance at which $D_s = D$ (see Fig. 6 for the different situations).
 Below we assume a perfect reflector.

 Now let L be the distance to the reflector.
-We solve for the kinetic energy from $L = 0 \rightarrow L_0$ ($D_s < D$) (See Fig. 7.)
+We solve for the kinetic energy from $L = 0 \rightarrow L_0(D_s < D)$ (see Fig. 7)